 Think time spent on YouTube is all homework distraction?
-That may not be the case.
+Surprise, that isn’t case.
 Here are some top YouTube channels that can give your teen an academic edge when it comes to math, science, world events and more.

 YouTube Channel #1: Food for Thought

-Hardly needing an introduction, TED’s award-winning education offshoot TED-ed is geared toward inspiring students around the world.
+Hardly needing an introduction, TED’s award-winning education offshoot TED-Ed is geared toward inspiring students around the world.
 With a network of over 25,000 teachers across the globe, TED-Ed strives to feed viewers’ curiosity.
 The channel’s animated videos are collaborations between experts in various fields, including the arts, natural sciences, history and technology.
-Videos range from topics like “Why Should You Read ‘Macbeth’?”
-“Why is it so hard to cure cancer?” and “The Rise and Fall of the Berlin Wall.”
-TED-ed’s videos are brilliantly crafted, unpacking complex or potentially boring concepts and making them extremely engaging.
-Through striking visuals and expert commentary, Ted-ed’s videos take learning to the next level.
-Everyone can benefit from exploring this channel.
+Videos range from topics like, “Why Should You Read ‘Macbeth?”, “Why is it so hard to cure cancer?” and “The Rise and Fall of the Berlin Wall.”
+TED-Ed’s videos are brilliantly crafted, unpacking complex and potentially boring concepts and making them extremely engaging.

 YouTube Channel #2: Offbeat Science